-Clause 78 of the Bill would empower the Data Commissioner to dismiss a request for a review or a complaint in certain circumstances.
+Clause 81 of the Bill would empower the Information Commissioner to dismiss a request for a review or a complaint in certain circumstances.

-Clause 79 of the Bill would require the Data Commissioner to notify the head of an organization where a request has been made for a review of a decision of the organization or where a complaint has been made against such organization.
+Clause 82 of the Bill would require the Information Commissioner to notify the head of an organization where a request has been made for a review of a decision of the organization or where a complaint has been made against such organization.

-Clause 80 of the Bill would empower the Commissioner to conduct an enquiry into a request or complaint.
+Clause 83 of the Bill would empower the Commissioner to conduct an enquiry into a request or complaint.
+The clause would go on to further provide that persons aggrieved by decisions of the Commissioner may apply to the High Court for Judicial Review.

-Clause 81 of the Bill would empower the Commissioner to authorize a mediator to investigate the circumstances of the request.
+Clause 84 of the Bill would empower the Commissioner to authorize a mediator to investigate the circumstances of the request.

-Clause 82 of the Bill would provide that where the inquiry is held by the Commissioner or mediator or any meetings are to be held in respect of a request, the inquiry or the meeting should be conducted in private.
+Clause 85 of the Bill would provide that where the inquiry is held by the Commissioner or mediator or any meetings are to be held in respect of a request, the inquiry or the meeting should be conducted in private.

-Clause 83 of the Bill would provide that a person requesting access to personal information or the head of the organization concerned may make representation to the Commissioner.
+Clause 86 of the Bill would provide that a person requesting access to personal information or the head of the organization concerned may make representation to the Commissioner.

-Clause 84 of the Bill would impose duties on directors and officers of a corporation.
+Clause 87 of the Bill would impose duties on directors and officers of a corporation.